 Tag: Alyssa Holcomb

-By ALYSSA HOLCOMBEmmy-winning sound designer Paula Fairfield has a lot to say about a lot of things.
-With each example she gave from her storied career, she hit point after point about what it means to be human, finding solace and healing through your work, and letting your “freak flag fly” in your chosen industry.
+By ALYSSA HOLCOMB Emmy-winning sound designer Paula Fairfield has a lot to say about a lot of things.
+With each example she gave from her storied career, she hit point after point about what it means to be human, finding solace and healing through your work, and letting your “freak flag fly” in your chosen

-By ALYSSA HOLCOMBThe winter quarter is already off to the races for the current MSLCE cohort.
+By ALYSSA HOLCOMB The winter quarter is already off to the races for the current MSLCE cohort.
 We recently participated in an advanced Career Management Session titled “New Year Reboot: Your Career Strategy + Opportunity Search,” led by Mandi Glowen of the EPICS team.
-In the session, we focused on strategies and ways to enhance our
+In the session, we focused on strategies and ways to enhance

-By ALYSSA HOLCOMBI’ll admit – initially, I was pretty nervous to take a masters-level course with “analytics” in the title.
+By ALYSSA HOLCOMB I’ll admit – initially, I was pretty nervous to take a masters-level course with “analytics” in the title.
 I’ve never been a numbers-minded person – I’d much rather take the reins with my words when explaining things.
-But after taking Agnes Horvat’s Culture & Arts Analytics class as part of the MSLCE program,
+But after taking Agnes Horvat’s Culture & Arts Analytics class as part of the MSLCE

 By ALYSSA HOLCOMB A select group of MSLCE students, accompanied by EPICS staff Mandi Glowen and Jonah Zeiger, recently took a site visit of the Goodman Theatre, Chicago’s largest (and oldest) non-profit theatre.
 The cohort met with John Collins, General Manager, and Kate Welham, Senior Director of Institutional Giving and Development Operations, in a two-hour